compolabs/spark/contract/README.md

-# Sway Network Limit Orders Smart Contract
+# Spark Limit Orders Smart Contract
 ## Version warning
-The master branch contains the latest work-in-progress version of Sway Network smart contract.
+The master branch contains the latest work-in-progress version of Spark smart contract.
 It hasn't been audited and may contain severe security issues or may not work at all.

 ## About